-The widow’s lawsuit is still pending in Louisiana courts as of the writing of this blog post.
-However, she likely faces an uphill battle.
-An insurance agent or broker is not likely to be determined to have a legal duty to notify the insured that a premium payment is due or that the policy is in jeopardy of being cancelled except in three potential situations:
+An insurance agent or broker has a legal duty to notify the insured that a premium payment is due or that the policy is in jeopardy of being cancelled under certain circumstances, generally:

 - Where the agent or broker has actually assumed the obligation, he or she may have a legal duty to notify the policyholder of the pending lapse in coverage.
-To actually assume an obligation, the agent or broker would need to specifically agree – preferably in writing – to notify the policyholder if the policy is in jeopardy of cancellation due to nonpayment of premiums.
+To actually assume an obligation, the agent or broker would need to specifically agree to notify the policyholder if the policy is in jeopardy of cancellation due to nonpayment of premiums.

-- If the policyholder is informed by the agent, broker, or his or her representative that the policy is in force and no premium is due after a specific inquiry, the agent or broker may have a legal obligation to inform the policyholder if the policy is in jeopardy of being cancelled.
+- If the policyholder is informed by the agent, broker, or his or her representative that the policy is in force and no premium is due after a specific inquiry.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].